 12. We provided a simple walkthrough for Stacks, to serve as a guide if it was ever needed.
 This step is triggered by clicking on the help icon at any point during the process.

-13. Loom Video
+13. Loom Video of the final product

 section icon